DENON AVR-4306 RECEIVER HISTORY and USE |

 MODS and RESTORATION Imagine my surprise while taking these photos when I saw a loose ground wire near the front panel.
 I found the screw rolling around in the bottom of the chassis.
 Luckily it seems to not have caused any issues. |

-BELOW The unit is filled with web cables of all sizes and shapes.
+BELOW: The unit is filled with web cables of all sizes and shapes.
 Behind the main pair of "Elna for Audio" 18,000uf 71V caps one web had come loose.
 I glued it back in place. |

-BELOW Every electrolytic on the audio boards is a brown Elna RA3.
+BELOW: Every electrolytic on the audio boards is a brown Elna RA3.
 According to the 2004 Elna catalog the RA3 is a "miniature aluminum electrolytic capacitor for audio.
 With the same size as that for Series RE3 miniaturized standard capacitors, a high resolution sound quality grade has been realized.
 The newly developed audio use material makes clear sound a reality.
 All lead wires are copper clad steel".
 Denon chose RA3s over standard types, so while the electrolytics in the 4306 are almost 20 years old I decided to trust the sound quality and leave them as is.
-The cable layout is complex and dismantling the unit just to replace a couple of electrolytics on each pre-out wasn't worth the risk.
+The cable layout is complex and dismantling the unit just to replace a few electrolytics wasn't worth the risk.
 So the only thing I did was to line up all the caps.
 I find this adds a nice Feng-Shui feel.
 I also replaced the metal foil tape on the chassis edge and blew the dust out. |

 CONCLUSION

-This 19 year old 7.1 receiver (and multi-channel digital preamp) is powerful, quiet and musical.
-As one of the original Denon Burr-Brown units designed for the audiophile and home theater market it's build quality and 24-bit/192-kHz DACS place its performance above many modern products.
-Well done Denon.
+This 19 year old receiver/multi-channel digital preamp is powerful, quiet and full-featured.
+Capable of 7.1 surround, and as a legacy Burr-Brown receiver, the 24-bit/192-kHz DACS elevate its performance above many modern products.
+Well done Denon. |

-Datsunzgarage.us © 1997-2024
+Datsunzgarage.us © 1997-2025

 All mods are illustrative only, perform at your own risk.